 One of the most important keys to a successful job search today is to be visible -- in a positive way -- online.

-Google and the other search engines, social media and other websites, and other individuals can and will impact your reputation.
+Google and the other search engines, social media, other websites, and other individuals can -- and will -- impact your reputation.